MurhafSousli/ngx-teximate/README.md

 @NgModule({
   imports: [
-    BrowserAnimationsModule,  // Add this only in your root module TeximateModule
+    BrowserAnimationsModule,  // Add this only in the root module TeximateModule
   ]
 })